 If you are concerned about your child’t eating habits, it can be helpful to touch base with a Paediatric Dietitian.
 Seeking help early can prevent nutritional deficiencies and offer support for behavioural changes.

 Feeding children does not happen in isolation, there is a family dynamic at play.
-For this reason, family feeding habits are often addressed when dealing with a food or nutrition concern with a child.
+For this reason, family feeding habits are always addressed when dealing with a food and nutrition concerns with a child.

-As a Paediatric Dietitian, I promote the Ellyn Satter feeding dynamics model, fdSatter) in my clinics.
-This approach encourages parents to provide a feeding environment in which children can grow up to be competent and intuitive eaters.
+As a Paediatric Dietitian, I promote the Satter Division of Responsibility in feeding (sDOR) in my work.
+The Satter Feeding Dynamics Model (fdSatter) approach encourages parents to provide a feeding environment in which children can grow up to be competent and intuitive eaters.